-An IRS wage garnishment is any legal or equitable procedure through which some portion of a person’s earnings is required to be withheld by an employer for the payment of a debt.
+An IRS wage garnishment is any equitable or legal procedure through which some portion of a person’s earnings is needed to be withheld by an employer for the payment of a debt.
 Most garnishments are made by court order.

 Wage garnishment occurs when a court order directs an employer to withhold earnings of an individual for payment of a debt.
 Wage garnishments are commonly used for the collection of past due debts, including: